 The reason that the BBB gives is that they will not rate companies given the number of complaints received from the industry, as a whole.
 They don’t feel confident giving ratings, so they avoid the credit repair industry altogether.

-Doesn’t that mean credit repair is bad?
+Does this mean credit repair is bad?

-No!
-And it’s bad that consumers think that credit repair is bad because of the scams.
+No. And it’s bad that consumers think that credit repair is bad because of the scams.
 A few bad apples make it seem like the credit repair process, as a whole, is fraudulent.
-But credit repair is a federally protected consumer right.
-And if you avoid credit repair because you’re worried about scams, you could miss out on the chance to easily boost your score.
+But credit repair is a federally protected consumer right and if you avoid credit repair because you’re worried about scams, you could miss out on the chance to easily boost your score.

-Tips for avoiding credit repair scams
+Tips for avoiding scams

 - Check the company out on the Rip Off Report and Consumer Reports